Christmas is a magical time, so why wouldn’t you want to get in the festive spirit? Here are the best places to visit in December.

 With its traditional Baroque architecture and alpine scenery, Salzburg is the perfect Christmas escape in Europe.
 The festive market attracts thousands of tourists each yet and is ever expanding.

-Head up Hohensalzburg Fortress for a great view of the colourful city at night and, from here, you can catch a horse and carriage ride around the Old Town.
+Head up to Hohensalzburg Fortress for a great view of the colorful city at night and, from here, you can catch a horse and carriage ride around the Old Town.
 Ice Skating is available in Mozart Square and of course, take in a classical music concert whilst in the city.

 Most cities and towns in Austria, hold their own Christmas market, meaning you can take a few day trips out to the nearby towns and still have a festive experience.
 For something truly special, head to St. Nicholas’ Church in Oberndorf; the place where the Christmas hymn ‘ silent night’ was first ever performed in 1818.